svn2github/jAER-mirror/trunk/deviceFirmwarePCBLayout/dsPICserial/uart_MDC2D/README.txt

     ("include" means move it into the "Source Files" group)
-  - test_*.c : each of this source files contains a main entry point and thereby only one can be compiled at any time, while the others should be moved into the "Other Files" group in the MPLAB project window (thereby avoiding their compilation)
+  - test_*.c : each of this source files contains a main entry point and thereby only one can be compiled at any time, while the others should be removed from project" (right click on the file in the project tab to remove)

 All the files contain DOXYGEN documentation; please see